arielf/weight-loss/README.md

 Here's how a typical result of running `make` looks like.

 The positive relative-score values are life-style choices that make you gain weight, while the negative ones make you lose weight.
-Note that this data set is very noisy since it the number of examples is too small, the scale has a large error and items that make you lose and gain weight often appear on the same line so they cancel each other.
+Note that this data set is very noisy since it the number of examples is too small, my scales have a large error, and items that make you both lose and gain weight, often appear on the same line so they cancel each other and confuse the learning process.
 It is thus advised to focus mostly on the extremes (start and end) of the list.

     FeatureName       HashVal   ...
 Weight RelScore